swiftlang/swift-org-website/packages/index.md

 ## Create Your Own

-Creating a Swift package is a great way to modularise your code either for personal use, for use privately inside your company, or if you want to release an open source package for the rest of the Swift community to use.
+Creating a Swift package is a great way to modularise your code either for personal use, for private use inside your company, or to release an open source package for the rest of the Swift community to use.

 Start by reading [creating a Swift package](/getting-started/library-swiftpm/), or by watching [Creating Swift Packages](https://developer.apple.com/videos/play/wwdc2019/410/) from WWDC 2019, or [Meet Swift Package plugins](https://developer.apple.com/videos/play/wwdc2022/110359/) from WWDC 2022.

 To make your package easier to find for other members of the community, [add it to the Swift Package Index](https://swiftpackageindex.com/add-a-package).